 Of course, the valley has changed dramatically in recent years, not least as the result of the construction of the Queen Elizabeth Olympic Park at Stratford on the site of what was once one of Britain’s largest railway works.
 However, there are still numerous places where evidence of former industrial activity can still be seen and explored.
 A number of these have become heritage destinations and the aim of the Alliance is to promote interest in this rich industrial heritage by encouraging both Londoners and visitors to come and discover the vital role that the valley has played in shaping the modern world.

-Dr Jim Lewis and our Chairman Mr Lindsay Collier are also available to do lectures on various subjects relating to the valley’s past.
+Dr Jim Lewis and Mr Lindsay Collier are also available to do lectures on various subjects relating to the valley’s past.
 There is a small charge for this that will be given as a donation to the Alliance.

 Please contact us for further details.